University Data Center

 - Patch cables for connecting servers to top-of-rack switches.

-Because the West Hall is fully equipped with cabinets, all IT equipment located in the West Hall must be 19-inch, four-post rack mountable (as outlined in the "Supported Computer Environment" section of this document).
+Because both UDC-C & UDC-B are fully equipped with cabinets, all IT equipment located in the West Hall must be 19-inch, four-post rack mountable (as outlined in the "Supported Computer Environment" section of this document).
 UDC staff determine server locations based on power and cooling management and customer business needs.

 Power and Backup Power

-Power is provided from an A and B feed to every server for redundancy.
+UDC-C power is provided from an A and B source to every server for redundancy.
 Each server equipped with dual power supplies is connected redundantly to the power source.
 The redundant power connections allow servers to retain power even during maintenance and unplanned events.
 Maintenance will be performed on only one side of the electrical system at a time.

-Primary power is provided by the University of Texas at Austin power plant, which is backed up by City of Austin power.
-The UDC is equipped with uninterruptible power supplies (UPSs) that take over in the event of a loss of power while the backup generators come online.
+UDC-C primary power is provided by the University of Texas at Austin's own power plant, which is backed up by City of Austin power.
+The UDC is equipped with uninterruptible power supplies (UPSs) In the event of an electrical disruption, the UPSs maintain power to the IT equipment until the backup generators come online.
 Backup generators are connected to the A and B feeds and have at least 24-hour fuel supplies.

 The network equipment connects co-located servers to the campus network, providing out-of-campus bandwidth and Internet connectivity.
 Connections are available at two speeds:

-- Standard connection: 1 gigabit per second (Gbps) Ethernet connection (up to 4 per device, more for extra cost).
+- Standard connection: 1 gigabit per second (Gbps) Ethernet connection (up to 4 per device free, more for extra cost).

 Under the following conditions, servers can go down during scheduled maintenance and unplanned events on the side to which they are connected: